anaconda-graveyard/docs.anaconda.org/README.markdown

 ## Make your changes:

 Use local editors to change the docs files as necessary.
+Edit the source files in the content directory, not the Hyde output files in the deploy directory.

 ## Test your changes locally with Hyde: